tehaiks/vue-jump-start/README.md

 OR
 `yarn install`

-Than init webpack in watchmode, to start live reload server:
+Then init webpack in watchmode, to start live reload server:

 `webpack --watch`